-- (a) The Graduate Committee shall have power to award prizes to Junior Members as follows: - (i) To postgraduates who are winners of any University Scholarship or Prize, and to postgraduates awarded proxime accessit or honourable mention or a book prize in any University examination.
+- (a) The Warden and Tutors' Committee shall have power to award prizes to Junior Members as follows: - (i) To postgraduates who are winners of any University Scholarship or Prize, and to postgraduates awarded proxime accessit or honourable mention or a book prize in any University examination.

-- (ii) To postgraduates who achieve a Distinction in the examination for a Master's degree. - (i) Prizes awarded under paragraph (a) above shall be reported annually to the Governing Body. - (ii) A schedule of recommended sums in respect of the Prizes listed under paragraph (a) above shall be kept by the Senior Tutor and circulated to the Tutors.
-The list shall be revised at the beginning of each academic year by the Warden and Tutors' Committee on the recommendation of the Senior Tutor and the Finance Bursar. - (iii) Money granted for Prizes under paragraph (a) above shall, except where the Graduate Committee decides otherwise, be spent on books (or electronic materials) of permanent value. - (c)

-(i) Awards in memory of Rajiv Kapur and the Lord Dacre of Glanton shall be made by the Graduate Committee annually to contribute to the research expenses of a postgraduate student in History. - (ii) An award in honour of Dr Eric Newsholme shall be made by the Graduate Committee annually to a postgraduate student in Biochemistry. - (iii) The Dobson Prize shall be awarded by the Graduate Committee annually to a postgraduate doctoral student in Chemistry for academic excellence on the recommendation of the relevant Tutors. - (iv) A schedule noting the value of these awards shall be kept by the Senior Tutor and shall be revised annually by the Graduate Committee on the recommendation of the Senior Tutor and the Finance Bursar.
+- (ii) To postgraduates who achieve a Distinction in the examination for a Master's degree. - (b) - (i) Prizes awarded under paragraph (a) above shall be reported annually to the Governing Body. - (ii) A schedule of recommended sums in respect of the Prizes listed under paragraph (a) above shall be kept by the Senior Tutor and circulated to the Tutors.
+The list shall be revised at the beginning of each academic year by the Warden and Tutors' Committee on the recommendation of the Senior Tutor and the Finance Bursar. - (iii) Money granted for Prizes under paragraph (a) above shall, except where the Warden and Tutors' Committee decides otherwise, be spent on books (or electronic materials) of permanent value. - (c) - (i) Awards in memory of Rajiv Kapur and the Lord Dacre of Glanton shall be made by the Warden and Tutors' Committee annually to contribute to the research expenses of a postgraduate student in History. - (ii) An award in honour of Dr Eric Newsholme shall be made by the Warden and Tutors' Committee annually to a postgraduate student in Biochemistry. - (iii) The Dobson Prize shall be awarded by the Warden and Tutors' Committee annually to a postgraduate doctoral student in Chemistry for academic excellence on the recommendation of the relevant Tutors. - (iv) A schedule noting the value of these awards shall be kept by the Senior Tutor and shall be revised annually by the Warden and Tutors' Committee on the recommendation of the Senior Tutor and the Finance Bursar.